-There will be judicial elections in 2014 for the Washington Supreme Court, Washington Court of Appeals, several county Superior Courts, and all county District Courts.
+There will be judicial elections in 2020 for the Washington Supreme Court, Washington Court of Appeals, and all county Superior Courts.

 Court of Appeals: There will be judicial elections in all three divisions of the Washington Court of Appeals this year.
 These will include most counties in the state.
-There are no contested elections in the Court of Appeals, however, so each of the candidates who filed for a position will appear unopposed on the November ballot.
+In Division 3, Marshall Casey and Tracy Staab are running for an open position.
+All other positions are uncontested.

-District Court: All District Court judicial positions will be up for election this year.
-See your particular county for details.
+District Court: A few District Court judicial positions will be up for election this year; most will be on ballots in 2022.

-Municipal Court: Most elected Municipal Court judges were up for election in 2013.
-There are races in Seattle and Tacoma, and there might be some positions on the ballot in other cities, especially if there are vacancies that need to be filled or have been temporarily filled by interim appointments.
-Again, check your particular county for details.
+Municipal Court: There might be some positions on the ballot, especially if there are vacancies that need to be filled or have been temporarily filled by interim appointments.

 We are adding more information as it becomes available.
 Once again this year, VotingforJudges is your most complete source for impartial judicial election information.
-Check back here later this month, and tell your friends and colleagues!
+Check back here when you're completing your ballot, and tell your friends and colleagues!